3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

-Now log back on to `Mainsail` & go back to the `Machine` tab, & copy all your backed up files back into your new & now empty config folder.
+Get back to `Mainsail` & go back to the `Machine` tab, & copy all your backed up files back into your new & now empty config folder.

 `Restart` Klipper now.

+## ERROR TIME
+Your version of klipper will only be partially updated & you'll probably get a big red warning saying `PROTOCOL ERROR!` & saying you need to update your MCU's!

+Don't worry we're dealing with that in a minute!

 ## UPDATE MANAGER